five-over-four/color_steganographer/README.md

 `python stegano.py -i source.txt -b 4 -s 3`.

 The program will attempt to automatically detect the message, but you can use the `-m` or `--manual` flag to give decoding instructions: `python stegano.py encoded.png -m -b 4 -s 3`.
+To encode in each subsequent pixel, just use `-s 1`.

 ## Help
     usage: Simple Binary Steganography Tool [-h] [-i TEXTFILE] [-t MESSAGE] [-b BITS_PER_PIXEL] [-s N] [-d] [-m] [-a] filename